-The UEFA Champions League final is a classic battle of two teams with contrasting styles and strengths.
+The UEFA 2015 Champions League final is set to be a classic battle of two teams with contrasting styles and strengths.

-Meanwhile, Juventus boast the best defence in Europe and use this as base to frustrate the opposition, whilst exploiting it with the clinical precision of Andrea Pirlo and Carlos Tevez.
+Meanwhile, Juventus boast the best defence in Europe and use this as base to frustrate the opposition.
+They then exploit this with the clinical precision of Andrea Pirlo and Carlos Tevez.

 Barcelona in Focus